jaymoz/ISLES-Challenge-2024/README.md

 |                         ├── dataset.json
 │                  ├── nnUNet_results/
 ```
+100 in Dataset100_BRAIN is a unique identifier for the dataset.
+This MUST follow the nnUNet format.
+We need this ID when running the `nnUNetve_plan_and_preprocess` command.
 If you used different split ratios for training, validation, and test then adjust the `numTraining` parameters in the file (dataset.json) to reflect the number of training samples.
 Next, run: